 3.1 Sociodemographic Characteristics of the Respondents

 Information contained in Table 1 reveal that the highest proportion (62.5%) of the respondents belonged to middle age followed by young age (27.4%).
-Around half (52.0%) were illiterate while rest (48.0%) had primary to higher secondary level education.
-The highest proportion of the respondents (38.5%) had medium family size followed by large (36.3%) family.
+Around half (52.0%) were illiterate while 48.0% had primary to higher secondary level education.
+The highest proportion of the respondents (38.5%) had medium family size followed by large family size (36.3%).
 Majority of the respondents (82.7%) had low involvement in agriculture followed by medium level involvement (13.8%).
-A very significant portion of them (91.30%) depended on pond water followed by rain water (65.0%).
-Mentionable percentage of the respondents (41.2%) owned small farm with an average of 0.89 ha, which was higher than the national average (0.8 ha) (DAE, 2018).
+A very significant portion of the farmers (91.30%) depend on pond water, followed by rain water (65.0%).
+About 41.2% owned small farm with an average of 0.89 ha, which was higher than the national average of 0.8ha (DAE, 2018).
 The highest proportion of the respondents (62.5%) had medium level farming experience with an average of 24.23 years.
-Most percentage of the respondents (43.3%) belonged to low-income category with an average of BDT 143373, and it was lower than the national average (BDT 148518) (BBS, 2022).
-Only one-fourth of them (25.0%) were trained while the rest (75.0%) of them did not receive any training.
-More than two-fifth (41.2%) of the respondents held membership of different organizations while remaining (58.8%) of them did not hold any organizational membership.
-Half of the respondents (50.2%) maintained low contact, and the rest half (49.8%) maintained medium to high contact with several information sources.
+Most percentage of the respondents (43.3%) belonged to low-income category with an average of BDT 143373, which is lower than the national average BDT 148518 (BBS, 2022).
+Only one-fourth of the farmers (25.0%) were trained while the rest (75.0%) did not receive any training.
+More than two-fifth (41.2%) of the respondents are members of different organizations while 58.8% are not members.
+About 50.2% of the respondents had low contacts with information sources, while 49.8% had medium to high contact with several information sources.

 Table1.
 Salient features of the selected characteristics of the respondent farmers